-In Foundation Stage 2 this is usually on an individual basis, in Key Stage One this takes the form of both class and individual rewards.
+In Foundation Stage children are rewarded with a dojo, in Key Stage One this takes the form of both class and individual rewards.
 Individual rewards may be stickers, certificates, Headteacher's award, team points or certificates for the Celebrations Assembly.
 Class recognition may involve collecting "Fish in a jar" which earns a class reward once the jar is filled.
 The children can then select their choice of reward e.g. class party / picnic, games afternoon etc.